-Any mention of Darren Bent’s name is unlikely to spark fond memories in the minds of Liverpool fans.
+Any mention of Darren Bent’s name definitely won’t spark fond memories in the minds of Liverpool fans.

 In his first 11 Premier League appearances against Liverpool, Bent scored five times.
-But as Bent well knows, speaking to us ahead of the return of the EFL on Quest highlights show this Saturday, one of those goals is spoken about more than any other.
+But as Bent well knows, speaking to us ahead of the return of the EFL on Quest highlights show, one of those goals is spoken about more than any other.

 We don’t need to tell you which.
 You can picture it now: the fifth minute at the Stadium of Light, the ball breaking loose to Bent inside Liverpool’s penalty area, the swing of the right boot and the deflection of the Nike Total 90 football off a beach ball thrown onto the pitch by a Liverpool fan, Pepe Reina’s all too late realisation that he tried to save the wrong ball.

-Speaking ahead of the return of the EFL on Quest highlights show this Saturday, Bent can’t help but laugh to himself when we start to bring up the goal.
+Speaking ahead of the return of the EFL on Quest highlights show, Bent can’t help but laugh to himself when we start to bring up the goal.

 “I didn’t realise it was so early [in the game],” he says.
 “After I hit it and it went in I didn’t even think of anything else.